What Are the Best Rotator Cuff Exercises?

 Rotator Cuff Exercises

-The exercises provided and the main focus of this article is to provide you with some of the evidenced based exercises we have to date for both scapular muscular recruitment and rotator cuff specific exercises.
+The exercises provided and the main focus of this article is to provide you with some of the evidence-based exercises we have to date for both scapular muscular recruitment and rotator cuff-specific exercises.

 One researcher named Bruce Mosley and his group out of Baylor College, designed a core scapular stabilizing program which is outlined below.
 This program prescribes four main exercises that specifically recruit all eight of the major surrounding muscles required for scapular stability.